iCog-Labs-Dev/HiBaCaML/docs/Implementation_details.md

 ### 2.4 Internal Probabilistic State and Certificates

-**Paper purpose.** The papers argue that internal state should flow upward into selection.
+**Paper purpose.** The paper argue that internal state should flow upward into selection.
 Certificates summarize reusable shared mass, specificity load, demotion pressure, saturation, and similarity signatures.
 The theorem on certificates states that informative internal certificates improve reuse-utility